pochetnaia/delamination_analysis/README.md

 # Delamination Rate Analysis in Drosophila Dorsal thorax (notum) development

-This repository contains code, datasets, and results associated with an M1 Internship conducted at the Belliache Lab under the supervision of Adrien Leroy, Floris Bosveld and Yohanns Bellaiche.
+This repository contains code, datasets, and results associated with an M1 Internship conducted at the Bellaiche Lab under the supervision of Adrien Leroy, Floris Bosveld and Yohanns Bellaiche.

 The primary focus of repository is to provide tools to measure microchaete divisions timings using Fiji Macro and analyze delamination rate in the developing notum.